-While these competitiveness recommendations capture application targets in broad strokes (summarized in table 8.1 below from the EMRA/CORD Student Advising Guide), we recommend that applicants talk with EM advisors about how many programs to apply to based on their competitiveness as well as how to strategically target their applications to programs likely to be a good "fit."2
+While these competitiveness recommendations capture application targets in broad strokes (summarized in table 8.1 below from the EMRA/CORD Student Advising Guide), we recommend that applicants talk with EM advisors about how many programs to apply to based on their competitiveness as well as how to strategically target their applications to programs likely to be a good "fit."

-As demonstrated in the figure below, the AAMC Apply Smart estimates that for those students with a Step 1 > 238 they should apply to approximately 23 programs, while those with Step 1 221-237 should apply to approximately 23 programs and those with Step 1< 220 should apply to 32 programs.5 In addition to application numbers, application efficiency is improved by applying to programs which are a good fit for a candidate.
+As demonstrated in the figure below, the AAMC Apply Smart data estimates that for those students with a Step 1 > 223 should apply to approximately 24 programs and those with Step 1 < 220 should apply to 33 programs.
+In addition to application numbers, application efficiency is improved by applying to programs which are a good fit for a candidate.

-Note that these recommendations are considerably lower than the current average number of applications per applicant to EM (55.6 according to AAMC's 2020 data).4
+Note that these recommendations are considerably lower than the current average number of applications per applicant to EM (55.6 according to AAMC's 2020 data).